curl/everything-curl/usingcurl/tls.md

 ## Client certificates

-TLS client certificates are a way for clients to cryptographically prove to servers that they are truly the right peer (mTLS).
+TLS client certificates are a way for clients to cryptographically prove to servers that they are truly the right peer (also sometimes known as Mutual TLS or mTLS).
 A command line that uses a client certificate specifies the certificate and the corresponding key, and they are then passed on the TLS handshake with the server.

 You need to have your client certificate already stored in a file when doing this and you should supposedly have gotten it from the right instance via a